fguillen96/feed-wagon-gateway/README.md

 * Motor voltage
 * Status of reed sensor

 The information is sent every second.
-The gateway analyse the data to find errors and send it to an MQTT broker.
+The gateway analyse the data to find errors and send it to a MQTT broker.
 Moreover, it is shown in a oled screen.
 When a problem is detected, a buzzer will sound until a button is pressed.

 And more, much more...